 You know full well that the seller will likely NOT accept that offer.
 But amazingly, he gives you a check for $3,000 just for making that offer.

 But you still keep the $3,000.
-You made a “phantom bid” that no one noticed.
+You made a phantom bid that no one noticed.

 Now, it may seem insane that something like this could happen.